leerichardson/leeR/presentations/cran/cran.md

 - **Notes**: Least Severe
 <br><br>

-Details on individual checks:

-1. Section 1.3.1 of Writing R Extensions
+Details on each check: 1.3.1 Writing R Extensions

-2. *Checking* Chapter of R-packages book

-Will check catch anything here?
+Example 1: Checking the Tests
 ========================================================
 <br><br>
-  Say we changed our tests:
+  Say we add a new test to our package:
 <br><br>